Skip to main content

 Select treatments to see your estimate

 The useful version is not a generic price list.
-These are the factors that actually move the plan: material choice, how much tooth is left, whether the case truly fits a same-day workflow, whether an older crown can still be recemented, and whether the tooth first needs something else.
+These are the factors that actually move the plan: material choice, how much tooth is left, whether selected same-day external-lab coordination may fit after exam, whether an older crown can still be recemented, and whether the tooth first needs something else.

 1. Factor 1 Material